khalid999devs/Numerical_Project_Team_Smashers/Non-Linear/Bisection/README.md

 ## Bisection Theory

 The Bisection Method is one of the simplest and most reliable methods for finding the root of a non-linear equation.
-It works by repeatedly dividing an interval in half and selecting the subinterval where the root exists.

 **Key Concepts:**

 - Based on the Intermediate Value Theorem
 - If f(x) is continuous on [a, b] and f(a) × f(b) < 0, then there exists at least one root in (a, b)
-- Also known as interval halving method or binary search method

 **Algorithm Steps:**